samuelcardillo/NodeJS-boilerplate/README.md

 ### With what it will come next

-- The token system (which is multi-layered, by the way) is actually working "locally" which means that everytime the server restart, the tokens list is reinitialized.
+- The token system (which is multi-layered, by the way) is actually working "locally" which means that everytime the server restart, the token list is reinitialized.
 It is something I have fixed multiple times and I will apply the same fix here: tokens managed by the database (*not Redis*).

-- Make all the `core/*` files cleaner.
+- Clearner `core/*` files.

+- A `socket.io` + `rethinkdb` example

 Additional ideas will be added with time...

 ### How to use it?

-In this version, this is how to use it:
 - `git clone` it
 - `npm install` it
 - `rethinkdb` it